dlwicksell/axiom/README.md

 * *mumps.vim* - Syntax file for MUMPS routines
 * *ewd.tpl* - Sample template for an EWD design page
 * *m.tpl* - Sample template for a MUMPS routine
-* *patterns.pat* - Script to set up keybindings to change patterns in templates
+* *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
 * Fixed bug in datetime.vim where a key map wasn't set to silent